Levi-Opunga/animal-trackerr/README.md

 3. In terminal open the applications root folder
 4. To run in terminal use `gradle run` then open your browser and view project on localhost port 4567 - - >"https://locahost:4567"
-5. To open in IDE `[IDE name] .` eg `code .` 6.Recreate the the database in your local psql by running the following
+5. To open in IDE `[IDE name] .` eg `code .`
+6. Recreate the the database in your local psql by running the following
 ```
 CREATE DATABASE animal_tracker;
 \c animal_tracker